lvillasen/Riemann-Zeta-Function/README.md

 ## Credits

-- The code to evaluate the Riemann Zeta function was taken from https://github.com/prajwalsouza/Complex-Functions
+- The code to evaluate the Riemann Zeta function for abs(t) < 500 was taken from https://github.com/prajwalsouza/Complex-Functions